 1. Find out your macOS version from the Apple menu

 Apple was aware that this issue might come up fairly often, so they made it easy to check the version of your Mac operating system (macOS).
 How easy?
-Well, it only takes two clicks or taps, and the info is displayed on your screen.
-First, click or tap the Apple logo on the top left corner of your screen.
-In the menu that opens, click or tap "About This Mac."
+Well, it only takes two clicks, and the info is displayed on your screen.
+First, click on the Apple logo on the top left corner of your screen.
+In the menu that opens, click on “About This Mac.”

 This action opens a window with information about the Mac that you are using, displaying the name of your macOS version first, in a larger font, followed by its version number.
-In our case, the name of the version is macOS Mojave, and the version number is 10.14.4.
+In our case, the name of the version is macOS Catalina, and the version number is 10.15.1.

 NOTE: To achieve consistency across all platforms, Apple rebranded the operating systems used on its Mac devices from OS X to macOS.
 This means that, if you are running El Capitan or older, the displayed name of your version is preceded by OS X (instead of macOS).

 2. Find out your macOS version from the Terminal